SepehrDehdashtian/SepehrDehdashtian.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi!
-I'm Sepehr, a PhD student in Computer Science at Michigan State University.
+Hi there!
+I'm Sepehr, currently pursuing a PhD in Computer Science at Michigan State University, with a Master's degree in Electrical Engineering from Sharif University of Technology.

-My research interests center around Invariant Representation Learning and specifically Fairness in Machine Learning models.
-I graduated from Sharif University of Technology with a Master of Science in Electrical Engineering.
+My primary focus is on ensuring fairness in machine learning models, including mitigating bias in CLIP models, exploring utility versus fairness trade-offs in datasets, and auditing models and datasets for bias.
+I'm also delving into the fundamentals of bias and fairness in generative AI to contribute to the development of more equitable AI systems.

-I'm passionate about applying ML to real-world problems and am always looking to collaborate with other researchers.
-If you're interested in discussing my research, feel free to reach out via [email](mailto:sepehr@msu.edu) or social media.
-You can also find [my CV](https://sepehrdehdashtian.github.io/assets/pdf/CV-SepehrDehdashtian.pdf), research papers, and other materials on this website!
+If you're interested in discussing my research or anything else, feel free to reach out via [email](mailto:sepehr@msu.edu) or connect with me on social media.
+You can find more about me and my work on this website and [my CV](https://sepehrdehdashtian.github.io/assets/pdf/CV-SepehrDehdashtian.pdf).
+Additionally, I am actively seeking research internship opportunities and would love to hear from you.
+Looking forward to connecting!